Build a Retrieval Augmented Generation (RAG) App: Part 1

 prompt = hub.pull("rlm/rag-prompt")

-return "\n\n".join(doc.page_content for doc in docs)
+docs_content = "\n\n".join(doc.page_content for doc in state["context"])

 Check out the LangSmith trace.

-Detailed walkthrough
+Detailed walkthroughβ

-Let’s go through the above code step-by-step to really understand what’s going on.
+Letβs go through the above code step-by-step to really understand whatβs going on.

-for this, which are objects that load in data from a source and return a
+We need to first load the blog post contents.
+We can use DocumentLoaders for this, which are objects that load in data from a source and return a list of Document objects.

-In this case we’ll use the
+In this case weβll use the

 WebBaseLoader,